buahaha/aa-discordnotify/README.md

 ## Installation

-### Preconditions
+### Step 1 - Check preconditions

 1. Discord Notify is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

 1. Discord Notify needs [Discord Proxy](https://gitlab.com/ErikKalkoken/discordproxy) to function.
 Please make sure the server is up and running on your system, before continuing.

-1. Please also make sure you have the Discord service enabled in Alliance Auth.
+1. Please also make sure you have the Discord service installed and setup in Alliance Auth.

-### Step 1 - Install app
+### Step 2 - Install app

 Make sure you are in the virtual environment (venv) of your Alliance Auth installation.
 Then install the newest release from PyPI: